hpcloud/npm-lazy-mirror/README.md

     npm install express  2.43s user 0.78s system 115% cpu 2.768 total

-## Caveats
+## Implementation Caveats

-To serve the tarballs, the mirror rewrites the location of the tarball for a package in the metadata.
-This means that clients who use this mirror must be continue to do so, or the worst case scenario is to remove the local `node_modules` and reinstall from the new registry.

-Additionally, you cannot use this mirror for publishing / user login.
+You cannot use this mirror for publishing modules or user management, such requests will be forwarded to the upstream registry for processing.

-## Todo

-  * Indexing for `/all/-/` requests
-  * Automatic disk pruning of stale resources
-  * Resource locking to prevent multiple requests to the upstream registry